 By Dukha Reindeer Herders

-I'm grateful to the indigenous reindeer herders for showing us life from their point of view.
+I'm grateful to the indigenous reindeer herders for showing us life.

 This work goes nicely with a screening of Migration, as we see the process of carving in the film.

 For more information on how to display these in your gallery or museum, contact us.